Visiting the Australian Centre for Ancient DNA?

 The following useful tips are provided to assist with your intended visit or stay in Adelaide

 Relocating to Adelaide?

-Adelaide is one of the few cosmopolitan cities where you can combine a rewarding career, enjoy quality time with family and friends and have an affordable lifestyle.
-Adelaide was recently rated as one of the world's top 5 cities in terms of lifestyle (Economist Intelligence Unit's Liveability Survey 2012).
+Adelaide is one of the few cosmopolitan cities where you can combine a rewarding career, enjoy quality time with family and friends, and have an affordable lifestyle.
+Adelaide has ranked 5th as the world's top 10 liveable cities (Economist Intelligence Unit's Liveability Survey 2014) three years in a row.
 It is a 20-30 minute journey from the City to major hot spots, such as Adelaide's wine region, the airport, great beaches, and the Adelaide Hills.

-Adelaide is a city designed for convenience that has the advantages of a large city without the hustle and bustle.
+Adelaide is a city designed for convenience, having the advantages of a large city without the hustle and bustle.
 With an excellent public transport system, low cost of living, a clean and green environment, and good career opportunities in industries, such as: healthcare, engineering, wine, bioscience, medical research, and hospitality, Adelaide ranks high as the choice for City living.

 The excellent lifestyle in Adelaide is driven by its vibrant food and wine culture, in fact, The Adelaide Hills has been highlighted as the Sauvignon Blanc capital of Australia and the Mediterranean climate guarantees plenty of outdoor cafes and entertainment.

 Adelaide also hosts one of Australia's leading universities, The University of Adelaide (Group of 8) ensuring that Australian universities are recognised as among the best in the world.
 Read about the Government's South Australian Science Action Plan here.

 Travellers to Australia need a valid passport or similar certificate of identification.
 Everyone, except travellers with Australian or New Zealand passports, requires a visa.
 Visit the Department of Immigration & Citizenship for information on tourist visas, working holidays, business visits, and other useful contacts.